jonhsousadev/jonhsousadev/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
-### My name is Jonh Sousa and my nickname is "jonh-with-nh"!
+### My name is Jonh Sousa and my nickname is "jonhsousadev"!

 - 🔭 I’m currently working at B4A
 - 🌱 I’m currently learning Leadership topics and more about web and mobile development